dermesser/leveldb-rs/README.md

 # leveldb-rs

-A fully compatible implementation of LevelDB in Rust.
+**Goal:** A fully compatible implementation of LevelDB in Rust.

+The implementation is very close to the original; often, you can see the same algorithm translated 1:1, and class (struct) and method names are similar or the same.

 ## Status

-In development; most of the infrastructure exists, but the actual database logic has not yet been implemented.
+* User-facing methods exist: Read/Write/Delete; snapshots; iteration
+* Compaction is supported, but no manual ones.
+* Fully synchronous: Efficiency gains by using non-atomic types, but writes may occasionally block during a compaction.
+* Compatibility: Not yet assessed.

 ## Goals